 Despite changes to the law in 2018, efforts to secure access to medical cannabis in the UK continue.
 Here, Hannah Deacon, mother and advocate, shares her story.

 Hannah Deacon made national headlines in the UK when she appealed directly to Prime Minister Theresa May for permission to give access to medical cannabis to her son Alfie, who experienced up to 500 life-threatening epileptic seizures a month prior to receiving the controversial treatment in the Netherlands.
-Deacon’s campaign, which saw seven-year-old Alfie become the first person in the country to receive a permanent medical cannabis licence, helped kickstart a patient-led movement that in November 2018 resulted in specialist doctors being legally allowed to prescribe medical cannabis products to their patients.
+Deacon’s campaign, which saw seven-year-old Alfie become receive a permanent medical cannabis licence, helped kickstart a patient-led movement that in November 2018 resulted in specialist doctors being legally allowed to prescribe medical cannabis products to their patients.

 Despite this undeniable progress, only a handful of people are believed to have received medical cannabis prescriptions since the law change, and many campaigners, including Deacon, have expressed concern that restrictive guidelines are preventing this potentially life-saving medicine from reaching the people who really need it.

 Speaking to Health Europa, Deacon – who has recently taken on the role of Patient Advocacy Specialist at ECH, the group of companies behind the UK’s first medical cannabis clinics – discusses her own efforts to secure access to medical cannabis, the transformative effect it has had on Alfie, and what she’d like to see next for other patients and families in the UK.

 Can you tell me a little about your experience of getting access to medical cannabis?